January 31, 1998: Mac clone-maker Power Computing goes out of business, having auctioned off its office supplies and computers.

 By 1994, Apple was ready to roll the dice — as can also be seen by its willingness to sign a deal with Bandai, Japan’s largest toymaker, for a games console that would run Mac OS.

 Power Computing released several Macintosh clones.
-Readers who remember using them can share their comments below.
+(Readers who remember using them can share their recollections below.)
 But my overriding memory is that machines like the 1997 PowerTower and PowerTower Pro were blazingly fast at the time.
 They certainly were not B-grade computers by any measure.

 The downfall of Power Computing

-In the end, Apple began to realize the error of its ways.
-The idea of Mac clones was to increase the Mac’s market penetration.
+In the end, Apple began to realize the error of its ways with regard to Mac clones.
+The idea had been to increase the Mac’s market penetration.
 Instead, rather than more Macs on the market, it just meant cheaper Mac-compatible machines.

 Apple CFO Fred Anderson worked out that the licensing strategy actually cost Cupertino money.
 The $50 fee Apple received for every clone Mac sold did not come close to recouping the revenue lost from people buying third-party Macs instead of pricier official ones.

 Ultimately, Steve Jobs’ return to Apple sounded the death knell of the clone Mac program.
 Jobs, who never liked the idea of licensing technology to “lesser” manufacturers, was keen to abandon the strategy.

 Apple’s sneaky strategy with Mac OS 8

 On August 5, 1997, Apple became locked in a standoff with Power Computing.
 Apple employed a smart bit of legal jiujitsu by introducing Mac OS 8 and then arguing that the licensing deal for third parties did not extend further than System 7.